tolgee/tolgee-platform/Hacktobefest2024.md

 - Publish to CDN and S3 to get fast live translation data
 - CLI may be used to push/pull new data

-**How to Get Started?**
+## How to Get Started?

 Getting started with Tolgee is easy!
 You have two options to integrate it into your projects:

 1. **Self-Host Tolgee**: You can deploy Tolgee on your own server for complete control and customization.
-Simply follow our installation guide to set up the platform locally or on your preferred cloud provider.
+Simply follow our [installation guide](https://tolgee.io/platform/self_hosting/getting_started) to set up the platform locally or on your preferred cloud provider.
-2. **Use Tolgee Cloud**: If you prefer a hassle-free experience, you can use Tolgee Cloud [https://app.tolgee.io](https://app.tolgee.io/).
+2. **Use Tolgee Cloud**: If you prefer a hassle-free experience, you can use [Tolgee Cloud](https://app.tolgee.io/).
 This option allows you to access all of Tolgee's features without the need for server management.

-**How to Earn Tolgee Swag?**
+## How to Earn Tolgee Swag?

 To ensure that contributions are recognized and rewarded fairly, we’ve established the following rules for earning swag:

 1. **Submission Types**:
-    - **Pull Requests**: Submit a pull request to the Tolgee repository with the tag **#hacktoberfest**.
+    - **Pull Requests**: Submit a pull request addressing issues tagged with #hacktoberfest tag
     - **Demo Projects**:
         - Create a demo showcasing your contribution or use of Tolgee
-        - fas
             - React App using Tolgee
             - Angular App using Tolgee
             - Vue App using Tolgee